rocketlaunchr/dataframe-go/README.md

 ## Importing Data

 The `imports` sub-package has support for importing csv, jsonl and directly from a SQL database.
 The `DictateDataType` option can be set to specify the true underlying data type.
+Alternatively, `InferDataTypes` option can be set.

 ### CSV